 We have combined two great counties in the west of Ireland to make one magnificent tour, the Burren in Co.
 Clare and Connemara in Co.
 Galway.

-The Burren Way is on part of the Wild Atlantic Way – from the Irish ‘boireann’ meaning rocky place.
+The Burren Way is along part of the Wild Atlantic Way.
+The word Burren is taken from the Irish word ‘boireann’ meaning “rocky place”.

-The Burren Way, a waymarked walking trail from Liscannor to Ballyvaughan, passes near the Cliffs of Moher, through a landscape dominated by carboniferous limestone rock, a porous rock, formed 330 million years ago from sediments of the sea and reshaped by glaciers from the last ice age.
-The result of the action of water and ice over the years has resulted in the well known bare, fissured limestone pavements, which represent the largest expanse of limestone paving in the world.
+The Burren Way is a way-marked walking trail from Liscannor to Ballyvaughan and passes near the famous Cliffs of Moher through a landscape dominated by Carboniferous limestone rock.
+This is a porous rock formed 330 million years ago from sediments of the sea and reshaped by glaciers from the last ice age.
+The result of the action of water and ice over the years has resulted in the well known bare and fissured limestone pavements which represent the largest expanse of limestone paving in the world.

-Stretching from Galway Bay to Killary Harbour and bounded on the east by Lough Corrib & Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
-Grey quartzite peaks, shimmering over bogs and small loughs, fed by an average rainfall of 1700mm a year!
-It is a wild place, with some of the finest scenery Ireland has to offer.
+Stretching from Galway Bay to Killary Harbour and bounded on the east by Lough Corrib and Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
+These great grey quartzite peaks shimmer over bogs and small loughs and are fed by an average rainfall of 1700mm a year!
+It is a wild and remote place with some of the finest scenery that Ireland has to offer.